microsoft/onnxruntime/docs/ONNX_Runtime_Graph_Optimizations.md

 ### Extended Graph Optimizations

 These optimizations include complex node fusions.
-They are run after graph partitioning and are only applied to the nodes assigned to CPU execution provider.
+They are run after graph partitioning and are only applied to the nodes assigned to the CPU execution provider.
 Available extended graph optimizations are as follows:

 * GEMM Activation Fusion
 * Matmul Add Fusion